Opens for applications in January 2022.

 The programme requires your active participation.
 Your own work context will be your arena for learning, reflection and application.
 You will gain knowledge that develops your leadership, understanding that helps your organisation, methods that you can apply directly, and tasks that you can deliver to increase learning and enable immediate application of new knowledge.

 SIMP Northern and Eastern Europe 2021 runs online between May – November 2021.
 The programme contains coaching, interactive workshops, group tasks and lectures, as well as virtual visits to companies and organisations in Sweden.
 SIMP is a challenging and interactive programme that demands your active participation and contribution.
 It is not a series of one-way communicated lectures.

 SIMP will give you:

-- Insights into business cases in Sweden, one of the leading countries in sustainable business practice
+- Insights into business cases for sustainability in Sweden, one of the leading countries in sustainable business practice.

 Can I apply?

 You are welcome to submit your application if you fulfil the following:

 - You aspire to make sustainability an integral part of your business strategy.